Mavryk Network (MVRK) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Mavryk Network Historical Price

-According to the latest data gathered on Mavryk Network live price page, the current price of Mavryk Network is 0.116721USD.
-The circulating supply of Mavryk Network(MVRK) is 300.00M MVRK , giving it a market capitalization of $35.02M.
+According to the latest data gathered on Mavryk Network live price page, the current price of Mavryk Network is 0.102588USD.
+The circulating supply of Mavryk Network(MVRK) is 300.00M MVRK , giving it a market capitalization of $30.78M.

 In the past 24 hours, Mavryk Network has shown a price movement of $--, reflecting a 0.00% change in value.7-Day Performance